mmistakes/minimal-mistakes/_drafts/project-loom.md

 ![Java Virtual Threads Representation](/images/virtual-threads/java-virtual-threads.png)

 Basically, the JVM maintains a pool of _platform threads_, created and maintained by a dedicated `ForkJoinPool`.
-Initially, the number of platform threads is equal to the number of CPU cores, and it cannot increase more than 256.
+Initially, the number of platform threads equals the number of CPU cores, and it cannot increase more than 256.

 For each created virtual thread, the JVM schedules its execution on a platform thread, temporarily copying the stack chunk for the virtual thread from the heap to the stack of the platform thread.
 We said that the platform thread becomes the _carrier thread_ of the virtual thread.

-The logs we've seen so far showed us exactly the above situation.
+The logs we've seen so far showed us precisely the above situation.
 Let's analyze one of them:

 ```
 08:44:35.390 [routine-1] INFO in.rcard.virtual.threads.App - VirtualThread[#23,routine-1]/runnable@ForkJoinPool-1-worker-2 | I'm going to boil some water
 ```

-The interesting part is on the right side of the first `-` character.
+The exciting part is on the right side of the first `-` character.
 The first part identifies the virtual thread in execution: `VirtualThread[#23,routine-1]` reports the thread identifier, the `#23` part, and the thread name.
-Then, we have the indication on which carrier thread the virtual thread is executing: `ForkJoinPool-1-worker-2`, represents the platform thread called `worker-2` of the default `ForkJoinPool`, called `ForkJoinPool-1`.
+Then, we have the indication on which carrier thread the virtual thread is executing: `ForkJoinPool-1-worker-2` represents the platform thread called `worker-2` of the default `ForkJoinPool`, called `ForkJoinPool-1`.

 The first time the virtual thread blocks on a blocking operation, the carrier thread is released, and the stack chunk of the virtual thread is copied back to the heap.
-In this way, the carrier thread is available to execute any other eligible virtual threads.
-Once the blocked virtual thread finish the blocking operation, the scheduler schedules it again for execution.
-The execution can continue on the same carrier thread, or on a different one.
+This way, the carrier thread can execute any other eligible virtual threads.
+Once the blocked virtual thread finishes the blocking operation, the scheduler schedules it again for execution.
+The execution can continue on the same carrier thread or a different one.

-We can easily see that number of available carrier thread is equal to the number of CPU cores by default running a program that creates and starts a number of virtual threads that is greater than the number of cores.
+We can easily see that the number of available carrier threads is equal to the number of CPU cores by default running a program that creates and starts many virtual threads greater than the number of cores.
 On a Mac, you can retrieve the number of cores by running the following command:

 ```bash
 sysctl hw.physicalcpu hw.logicalcpu
 ```

-We are interested on the second value, which counts the number of logical cores.
+We are interested in the second value, which counts the number of logical cores.
 On my machine, I have 2 physical cores and 4 logical cores.
 Let's define a function to retrieve the number of logical cores in Java:

 ```java
 static int numberOfCores() {